antonkulaga/yspecies/README.md

 Yspecies package has the following modules:
 * dataset - ExpressionDataset class to handle cross-species samples, genes, species metadata and expressions
 * partition - classes required for sci-kit-learn pipeline starting from ExpressionDataset going to SortedStratification
+* helpers - auxiliary methods
+* preprocess - classes for preprocessing steps of the cross-species pipeline
+* config - project-specific config values (for example, folder locations)
+* tuning - classes for hyperparametric optimization
+* workflow - general classes with advanced scikit-learn workflow building blocks
+* models - cross-validation models and metrics
 * selection - LightGBM and SHAP-based feature selection
-* results - FeatureSelection results with some auxiliary methods to explore specific genes and shap values
+* explanations - FeatureSelection results, plots and auxiliary methods to explor them
 * utils - various utility functions and classes
-* workflow - helper classes required to reproduce pipelines in the paper (like enums, locations and so on)
+* workflow - helper classes required to reproduce pipelines in the paper

 The code in yspecies folder is a conda package that is used inside notebooks.
 There is also an option to use a [conda version of the package](https://anaconda.org/antonkulaga/yspecies)